Skip to content

 "Ti-6Al-4V per AMS 4928, Condition Annealed" — not just "titanium."
 Drawing must reference the applicable AMS or ASTM specification.

 MakerStage routes Ti-6Al-4V RFQs to shops with AMS 4928 material cert capabilities, high-pressure coolant, and PVD-coated tooling.
-Upload your STEP and 2D drawing for a quote with DFM review — typically within 24 hours.
+Upload your STEP and 2D drawing to get engineer-reviewed pricing first; after order confirmation, DFM can flag machining risks before production.

 Common Questions